-GERARD LEE McKEEVER is an academic and writer based in Thornhill, Dumfries & Galloway.
-He is currently publishing a series of short stories, with novel and screenplay projects ongoing (see gerardmckeever.co.uk).
-Gerard holds a postdoctoral position in Scottish Literature at the University of Glasgow, where he completed a PhD in English Literature in 2014.
-He has a range of work published and forthcoming in his specialist field of Scottish Romanticism, and is a founding co-convener of the Scottish Romanticism Research Group at Glasgow.
-Twitter: @gmckeeverauthor
+GERARD McKEEVER is a writer and academic based in Thornhill, Dumfries & Galloway.
+He is currently publishing a series of short stories, while writing a novel set on the Solway coast (see gerardmckeever.co.uk).
+Gerard is a British Academy Postdoctoral Fellow at the University of Glasgow, where he completed a PhD in English Literature in 2014.
+He publishes a variety of research on the subject of Scottish Romanticism.
+Twitter: @gmckeeverwriter

 HELMI BEN MERIEM is a Tunisian fiction writer and a researcher of Somali literature.
 His short stories have appeared in Feminist Spaces, Blue Minaret, Scarlet Leaf Review, Theories of Her: an Experimental Anthology, and Thema among others.
 He has recently finished writing an epistolary novel entitled Good Nights Letters.

 SALLY ROBERTS is an English Literature student at the University of Edinburgh.
 In her spare time, she writes short stories and poetry (some of which have been published on daCunha, Hot Tub Astronaut and Cultured Vultures) and reviews gigs, comedy and theatre for TV Bomb.
 Twitter: @sallyejroberts